Top 7 Treks You Can Enjoy Winter in Nepal

 Yes, it does snow in Nepal.
 Not every part of the country, only in the Himalayas.

-But over the past few years, snow has also fallen in the Kathmandu Valley too.
-Mostly on Shivapuri National Park and Chandragiri Hill.
+But over the past few years, snow has also fallen in the Kathmandu Valley.
+Mostly on Shivapuri National Parkand Chandragiri Hill.

 Kalinchowk is the finest choice if you want to experience the snow close to Kathmandu.

 Are you thinking about trekking in winter?
-There are some advantages and disadvantages while hiking in winter.
+There are some advantages and disadvantages to hiking in winter.

 Merits:

 • In the winter season, the number of tourists is less than in the high season.
-You will escape the Crowded of trekkers.
+You will escape the crowd of trekkers.

 • The sky is usually clear and visibility is on point.